tibonto/aeon/README.md

 A first draft of AEON was discussed at the [VIVO Ontology Workshop in February 2020](https://docs.google.com/document/d/1C9vs3_pCqhS_ujcqmUeu9TSXtgxFIvsBv-fW3sXl7yk) with regard to the process of renewing the VIVO ontology to make it [BFO](https://basic-formal-ontology.org/) conform.

-The application ontology of the TIB project [ConfIDent](https://projects.tib.eu/en/confident/), will hopefully serve as meaningful input for AEON, due to its data driven development.
+The application ontology of the TIB project [ConfIDent](https://projects.tib.eu/en/confident/), serves as meaningful input for AEON, due to its data driven development.
 This entails importing academic event metadata from donators and existing datasets, such as [OpenResearch](https://www.openresearch.org), [EventKG](https://github.com/saidfathalla/EVENTSKG-Dataset), [DBLP](http://dblp2.uni-trier.de/) and [NASA/ADS](https://ui.adsabs.harvard.edu/), in order to identify the needed classes, object and data properties by analysing their relevance in these datasets.

 Related terms from external ontologies and schemas, such as: